s-ball/pyimgren/README.md

 ```

 The integration tests depend on [pyfakefs](http://pyfakefs.org), which is automatically
 installed from PyPI when you run `hatch test`.
-But it is not required for
+But as it is not required for
-running `pyimgren`, nor installed by `pip install pyimgren`.
+running `pyimgren`, nor installed by `pip install pyimgren`, you should
+use `pip install .[test]` from the cloned directory to safely use `pytest test`
+of `python -m unittest`

 ## Contributing